Advising Assistance Center

 The ETS website provides free "study companions" for each CORE test and low-cost interactive practice tests.
 You may also use study materials from the previous test, Praxis I PPST (Pre-Professional Skills Test), as the same academic skills in reading, writing, and mathematics are measured.

-The Praxis CORE tests are delivered only by computer during specific testing windows (i.e. 2 weeks per month) throughout the year.
+The Praxis CORE tests are delivered only by computer on a continuous appointment basis throughout the year.